 - It doesn’t get excessively sudsy.
 As long as you’re using the right amount of soap, using laundry detergent in your pressure washer won’t leave you with a sudsy mess as dish soap does.

 As you can see, laundry detergent works well as a cleaner for most pressure washing situations.
 You might be thinking there is no reason to avoid using it, but there is a downside to everything.

 The Downside of Using Laundry Detergent in a Pressure Washer

-Now laundry detergent isn’t the perfect detergent for a pressure washer. (there’s a reason the pros mix their own cleaning fluids!)
+Now laundry detergent isn’t the perfect detergent for a pressure washer. (there’s a reason the pros mix their own pressure washer soap!)
 Before using laundry detergent in your pressure washer, you should take these disadvantages into account.

 You Could Damage Your Pressure Washer

 No matter what type of pressure washer you are using, if you run a cleaning fluid through it that wasn’t designed for use in a pressure washer, you run the risk of causing damage to all parts of the pressure washer that the soap runs through.

 This is more of a risk for pressure washers with upstream injectors.
 So you will want to be extra careful if you have an upstream injector.

 What’s the Difference Between an Upstream Injector and a Downstream Injector?